corybaird/SPP_Data_Seminar/README.md

 # Format note:
 No background in coding or theoretical statistics is necessary.
-Before each R-session I will upload a video and share the code
+Before each R-session I will upload a video and share the code on this github page.

+In order to get the most out of each session I highly recommend watching the videos and trying the code by yourself BEFORE attending the sessions.

+Learning statistical software is very similar to a language, practice makes perfect.